Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 But no one is going to give it to us on a silver platter.
 We have to get after it each day.

-1. They choose happiness on a daily basis
+1. Choose happiness on a daily basis

 We have to make a personal daily decision to be happy.
 I have to decide to be happy regardless of the circumstances.
+Being happy isn’t a “let’s do that tomorrow” kind of thing.

 Other mornings I wake up knowing it is the last time I will see my husband for months, and I drive him to the airport to deploy.
 I know I will be taking care of my son by myself for the foreseeable future.
 Some days I get no other adult interaction, no personal time, not even a shower.